girirajvyas/gof-design-patterns/README.md

 ## 1. What is Visitor method pattern?

-`[GoF](https://en.wikipedia.org/wiki/Visitor_pattern)`: Represent an operation to be performed on the elements of an object structure.
+`GoF`: Represent an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates.
-`Wiki`: visitor design pattern is a way of separating an algorithm from an object structure on which it operates.
+**[Wiki](https://en.wikipedia.org/wiki/Visitor_pattern):** visitor design pattern is a way of separating an algorithm from an object structure on which it operates.
 A practical result of this separation is the ability to add new operations to existing object structures without modifying the structures.
 It is one way to follow the open/closed principle.
 In essence, the visitor allows adding new virtual functions to a family of classes, without modifying the classes.
 Instead, a visitor class is created that implements all of the appropriate specializations of the virtual function.
 The visitor takes the instance reference as input, and implements the goal through double dispatch.

 ## 2. Why would you choose?